Biden, GOP battle at raucous State of the Union

 And, he touted the passage of the bipartisan CHIPS and Science Act and the bipartisan infrastructure law, taking a stab at Republicans who voted against the legislation but have celebrated projects it funds.

-But even as he urged unity, Biden also put GOP lawmakers on the spot when he suggested that they wanted cuts to Social Security and Medicare, which became an unusual moment of live back-and-forth on the issue that culminated in an apparent agreement.
+But even as he urged unity, Biden also put GOP lawmakers on the spot when he suggested that some Republicans wanted to take the economy “hostage” over the country’s debt limit by making cuts to Social Security and Medicare, which became an unusual and tense moment of a live back-and-forth between the president and the GOP.

 “Instead of making the wealthy pay their fair share, some Republicans — some Republicans want Social Security and Medicare to sunset.
 I’m not saying it’s the majority,” Biden said.